 Beethoven and Walt Whitman die, the Stanley Cup comes to the U.S., UCLA wins their seventh straight title, and Pink Floyd's "Dark Side" rules the charts, all on this day.

-1968: Country singer-songwriter Kenny Chesney, whose best known songs include "She Thinks My Tractor's Sexy," "Don't Happen Twice," "The Good Stuff," "I Go Back" and "The Boys of Fall," is born in Knoxville, Tenn.
+1968: Country singer-songwriter Kenny Chesney, whose best known songs include "She Thinks My Tractor's Sexy," "Don't Happen Twice," "The Good Stuff," "I Go Back" and "The Boys of Fall," is born in Knoxville, Tennessee.

 No email address was supplied by

 To complete your registration on this site, please supply an address.

 Please confirm or modify the email address to which you will have subscription offers sent.